Discovery and verification of amyotrophic lateral sclerosis biomarkers by proteomics

 Digital Object Identifier (DOI)

 Ryberg, Henrik; An, Jiyan; Darko, Samuel; Lustgarten, Jonathan Llyle; Jaffa, Matt; Gopalakrishnan, Vanathi; Lacomis, David; Cudkowicz, Merit; and Bowser, Robert, "Discovery and verification of amyotrophic lateral sclerosis biomarkers by proteomics" (2010).
-Neurobiology.
+Translational Neuroscience.
 571.